-First Year (Semester I) Bachelor of Fine Arts (Painting)
+First Year (Semester I) Bachelor of Visual Arts (Painting)

-F.Y.B.F.A - Semester I (Painting): Pass H.S.C.
+F.Y.B.V.A - Semester I (Painting): Pass H.S.C.
 Examination or Equivalent Examination from any stream (Arts/Science/Commerce) with minimum 45% aggregate marks (40% for reserved category) and clear MH-AAC-CET Entrance Exam conducted State of Maharashtra.
-The admissions shall be carried out by merit list prepared on the basis of marks obtained in the Common Entrance Test by Maharashtra Government.
+The admissions shall be carried out by merit list prepared based on marks obtained in the Common Entrance Test by Maharashtra Government.

-Note: Eligibility Criteria: Students seeking admission to First year (Semester I) of Bachelors Degree Course in Fine Art must fulfill the eligibility criteria laid down by Academic Council of SPPU as applicable from time to time.
+Note : Eligibility Criteria: Students seeking admission to First year (Semester I) of bachelor's degree Course in Fine Art must fulfill the eligibility criteria laid down by Academic Council of SPPU as applicable from time to time.